hieucannguyen/coe332-Hieu-Nguyen/homework06/README.md

 Where data was deleted successfully
 ### `/genes`
 - METHOD: GET
-- Return a list of unique HGNC_IDS.
+- Return a list of unique HGNC_IDs.

 Example output using `$ curl localhost:5000/genes`:
 ~~~